 Is starting my UPSC preparation at home a wise decision?

-Well this totally depends on an aspirant if they think that they are confident enough to handle this pressure plan and strategize everything by themselves then they can start the preparation at home by themselves and as we all know no matter how good a coaching institute is but self-study matters the most and if one is preparing all by themselves they could easily get the maximum time for self-study and this is the biggest pros of self-preparation.
+Well, this totally depends on the aspirant if they think that they are confident enough to handle this pressure plan and strategize everything by themselves then they can start the preparation at home by themselves and as we all know no matter how good a coaching institute is but self-study matters the most and if one is preparing all by themselves they could easily get the maximum time for self-study and this is the biggest pros of self-preparation.

 9 tips that you must know before you start your IAS exam preparation at home.